felixmarvindev/open-wallet/PROGRESS.md

 ## Next Steps

-1. **Phase 2, Task 3**: Create JPA repositories for all entities
-2. **Phase 2, Task 5**: Create basic DTOs for all services
+1. **Phase 2, Task 5**: Create basic DTOs for all services
-3. **Phase 3**: Start implementing core business logic and APIs (wallet + ledger)
+2. **Phase 3**: Start implementing core business logic and APIs (wallet + ledger)
-4. Add integration tests for API flows as endpoints are built
+3. Add integration tests for API flows as endpoints are built

 ---